 - Leaves with small spots turning yellow

-- Fine, silky webs around or on the bottom of leaves, branches, or buds
+- Fine, silky webs on or around the bottom of leaves, branches or buds

 - Visible spider mites on the foliage